jeffreyjsung/jeffreyjsung.github.io/content/posts/classify.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
+## Summary
+Implemented functions that operate on matrices and vectors in RISC-V assembly, and used them to construct a simple Artificial Neural Net (ANN) that is able to classify handwritten digits to their actual number.
+Not super complex, but demonstrates extremely useful systems can be created with only basic, low-level tools.

+I learned a lot from doing this, including: how to use registers efficiently, calling convention, allocating memory on the stack and heap, and working with pointers.